 Nardò and

-It is a land in continuous and abrupt transformation that has seen its economic configuration profoundly change in recent decades: from an agricultural region centered on the cultivation of olive trees and vines, to a tourism region that has services as its engine of development.
+It is a land in continuous and sudden transformation that in recent decades has seen its economic configuration change profoundly: from an agricultural region focused on the cultivation of olives and vines, to a tourist region that has services as its engine of development.

-The growth recorded in recent decades by the tourism sector in Nardò is a first confirmation of the exceptional endowment of the area's cultural, naturalistic, enogastronomic resources, but also a moment to reflect on the development model being pursued.
-Beach tourism represents the first type of offer in the area, but not the only one.
+The growth recorded in recent decades by the tourism sector of Nardò constitutes a primary confirmation of the exceptional endowment of cultural, naturalistic, and food and wine resources of the territory, but also a moment of reflection on the development model being pursued.
+Seaside tourism represents the primary type of offer in the area, but not the only one.

-In fact, Nardò, lying in a large plain that stretches along the Ionian coast for about 22km, is by extension and population the largest municipality, after the city of Lecce, in the province.
-From Torre del Fiume to Punta Prosciutto, the territory is varied and diverse: from the countryside dotted with farms dating back even to the 15th century, to the shaggy cliffs of Santa Caterina and Santa Maria al Bagno, from the Mediterranean scrubland of the Porto Selvaggio Natural Park to the sandy shores of Torre S. Isidoro, from the picturesque Baroque center of Nardò to the prehistoric caves of the coast and the eleven 16th-century coastal towers.
-Such richness constitutes, undoubtedly, a powerful attraction for that segment of the tourist market attentive to an integrated offer, making Nardò unique and inimitable.
+In fact, Nardò, nestled in a large plain extending along the Ionian coast for about 22 km, is the largest municipality in the province by area and population after the city of Lecce.
+From Torre del Fiume to Punta Prosciutto, the territory is varied and diversified: from countryside dotted with fortified farmhouses (masserie) dating back as far as the 15th century, to the rugged cliffs of Santa Caterina and Santa Maria al Bagno, from the Mediterranean scrub of the Porto Selvaggio Natural Park to the sandy shores of Torre S. Isidoro, from the picturesque Baroque center of Nardò to the prehistoric caves of the coastline and the eleven 16th-century coastal towers.
+This richness undoubtedly constitutes a powerful draw for that segment of the tourism market attentive to an integrated offer, making Nardò unique and inimitable.

-Once again this year, the marinas of the Municipality of Nardò received these prestigious awards.
+Once again this year, the marinas of the Municipality of Nardò have obtained these prestigious awards.

 Monuments and Places of Interest in Nardò

-The cathedral of Santa Maria Assunta stands on the site where the ancient Basilian church of Sancta Maria de Nerito was founded by some Eastern monks who escaped iconoclastic persecution in the 7th century.
-With the Norman conquest of the city in 1055, the Basilian monks were slowly replaced by the Benedictines, to whom the monastery and church were entrusted.
+The Cathedral of Santa Maria Assunta stands on the site where the ancient Basilian church of Sancta Maria de Nerito was founded by Eastern monks who fled iconoclastic persecutions in the 7th century.
+With the Norman conquest of the city in 1055, the Basilian monks were slowly replaced by Benedictines, to whom the monastery and church were entrusted.

-Of note is the 13th-century wooden Crucifix, known as the Black Christ because of the distinctive dark coloring of the cedar wood.
-A number of altars and the Cappellone di San Gregorio Armeno, by Placido Buffelli in 1680, date from the Baroque period.
-It was elevated to a minor basilica in 1980
+Of notable significance is the 13th-century wooden crucifix, known as the Black Christ due to the particular dark coloring of the cedar wood.
+Several altars and the Chapel of San Gregorio Armeno, a 1680 work by Placido Buffelli, date back to the Baroque period.
+It was elevated to a Minor Basilica in 1980.

-The cathedral of Santa Maria Assunta stands on the site where the ancient Basilian church of Sancta Maria de Nerito was founded by some Eastern monks who escaped iconoclastic persecution in the 7th century.
-With the Norman conquest of the city in 1055, the Basilian monks were slowly replaced by the Benedictines, to whom the monastery and church were entrusted.
+The Cathedral of Santa Maria Assunta stands on the site where the ancient Basilian church of Sancta Maria de Nerito was founded by Eastern monks who fled iconoclastic persecutions in the 7th century.
+With the Norman conquest of the city in 1055, the Basilian monks were slowly replaced by Benedictines, to whom the monastery and church were entrusted.

-Of note is the 13th-century wooden Crucifix, known as the Black Christ because of the distinctive dark coloring of the cedar wood.
-A number of altars and the Cappellone di San Gregorio Armeno, by Placido Buffelli in 1680, date from the Baroque period.
-It was elevated to a minor basilica in 1980
+Of notable significance is the 13th-century wooden crucifix, known as the Black Christ due to the particular dark coloring of the cedar wood.
+Several altars and the Chapel of San Gregorio Armeno, a 1680 work by Placido Buffelli, date back to the Baroque period.
+It was elevated to a Minor Basilica in 1980.

-The Church of the Immaculate Conception was built in 1580 on the remains of a medieval building.
-Originally dedicated to St. Francis of Assisi, from 1830 it was consecrated to the Immaculate Conception and entrusted to the confraternity of the same name.
-It has an elegant carparo facade divided into two orders by a projecting cornice and characterized by pairs of pilasters with festoons framing gabled niches.
-The entrance portal, surmounted by a niche with a Lecce stone statue of the Immaculate Conception, is placed in axis with the rose window of the upper order.
-The interior, with a single nave ending in the presbytery, houses three side altars in Baroque style.
-The adjoining convent of the Conventuals, purchased by private individuals after its suppression in 1809, is used as a civil residence
+The Church of the Immacolata was built in 1580 on the remains of a medieval building.
+Originally dedicated to Saint Francis of Assisi, it was consecrated to the Immaculate Conception in 1830 and entrusted to the homonymous brotherhood.
+It features an elegant carparo stone facade divided into two orders by a projecting cornice and characterized by pairs of pilasters with festoons framing tympanum niches.
+The entrance portal, surmounted by a niche with a Lecce stone statue of the Virgin Mary, is aligned with the rose window of the upper order.
+The interior, with a single nave ending in the presbytery, houses three Baroque-style side altars.
+The adjacent Convent of the Conventuals, purchased by private individuals after its suppression in 1809, is used as a private residence.

 Municipal Theater

-The Nardò Municipal Theater was built in the late 19th century to a design by engineer Quintino Tarantino.
-It was inaugurated in 1909 with the staging of Arrigo Boito's opera Mefistofele.
-Although the functionality of the structure was not constant, the activity carried out was intense and it was also used as a music and dance hall since, thanks to the system of pulleys designed by Tarantino, the stalls were raised to the height of the stage.
-In 2006, work to adapt it to fire regulations was completed, involving design groups and local workers.
-The opening ceremony was entrusted to the celebrated Maestro Francesco Libetta, who involved Carla Fracci, Franco Battiato, Salvatore Cordella, Gianni Calignano and the dancers of the Balletto del Sud.
+The Municipal Theater of Nardò was built at the end of the 19th century based on a design by engineer Quintino Tarantino.
+It was inaugurated in 1909 with the staging of Arrigo Boito’s opera Mefistofele.
+Although the structure’s functionality was not constant, the activity carried out was intense; it was also used as a music and dance hall because, thanks to a pulley system designed by Tarantino, the stalls could be raised to the height of the stage.
+In 2006, fire safety compliance works were completed, involving local design groups and craftsmen.
+The inauguration ceremony was entrusted to the celebrated Maestro Francesco Libetta, who involved Carla Fracci, Franco Battiato, Salvatore Cordella, Gianni Calignano, and the dancers of the Balletto del Sud.

 Acquaviva Castle

-Piazza Salandra has always been the beating heart of the city of Neretina, the center of religious and administrative life since its beginnings.
-Originally called "Piazza delle Legne" and later known as "Piazza Municipale," it dates back to the 14th century.
-Connected by Via Duomo to Piazza Pio IX, close to the ancient municipal theater, the Churches of the Immaculate Conception and St. Joseph, the "agora" is made even more important by the presence of numerous monuments of some historical and architectural significance.
-Such are the Immaculate Conception Spire, the Sedile, The Church of St. Tryphon, the old University Palace, the Church of St. Dominic and the Bull Fountain.
+Piazza Salandra has always been the beating heart of the city, the center of religious and administrative life since its inception.
+Originally called “Piazza delle Legne” and later known as “Piazza Municipale,” it dates back to the 14th century.
+Connected by Via Duomo to Piazza Pio IX, and close to the ancient municipal theater, the Churches of the Immacolata and San Giuseppe, the “agora” is made even more significant by the presence of numerous monuments of historical and architectural importance.
+These include the Spire of the Immacolata, the Sedile, the Church of San Trifone, the old University Palace, the Church of San Domenico, and the Bull’s Fountain.

-The Museum of Memory and Welcoming built to the design of Architect Luca Zevicon was inaugurated in 2009 in the presence of the Chief Rabbi of Rome and Accommodates: Photographic and video documents; A multimedia room; A library and newspaper library and three murals.
+The Museum of Memory and Welcome, designed by architect Luca Zevi, was inaugurated in 2009 in the presence of the Chief Rabbi of Rome. it houses photographic and video documents, a multimedia room, a library and newspaper archive, and three murals.

-The material collected dates from 1943 to 1947, initially kept at the Nardò Historical Archives and illustrates the story of the 150,000 Jewish refugees who escaped the Holocaust and found shelter in the hamlet of Santa Maria al Bagno, which set up the Campo Santa Croce to house Jews.
-Nardò also is twinned with the town of Hof-Hacarmel Atilit, Israel, where some of the refugees who escaped the exterminations took refuge.
-The Murals were created by Romanian Jew Zivi Miller, himself a refugee and a veteran of the concentration camps.
-The works illustrate the suffering and pain concerning the extermination of the Jewish people through the use of the color gray, without the use of doors and windows.
+The collected material dates from 1943 to 1947, initially kept in the Historical Archive of Nardò, and illustrates the story of the 150,000 Jewish refugees who, having escaped the Holocaust, found welcome in the hamlet of Santa Maria al Bagno, where the Santa Croce Camp was set up to host them.
+Furthermore, Nardò is twinned with the city of Hof HaCarmel Atlit in Israel, where some of the refugees who escaped the exterminations took shelter.
+The murals were created by the Romanian Jew Zivi Miller, himself a refugee and concentration camp survivor.
+The works illustrate the suffering and pain regarding the extermination of the Jewish people through the use of the color gray, without the use of doors or windows.

-Porto Selvaggio and Palude del Capitano Regional Nature Park
+Porto Selvaggio and Palude del Capitano Regional Natural Park

-The Porto Selvaggio and Palude del Capitano regional nature park is a protected natural area in Puglia located in the province of Lecce established by Regional Law No. 6 of March 15, 2006.
+The Porto Selvaggio and Palude del Capitano Regional Natural Park is a protected natural area in Puglia located in the province of Lecce, established by regional law on March 15, 2006, no. 6.

 The park falls entirely within the territory of the municipality of Nardò.
-It includes the area of the equipped regional natural park of "Porto Selvaggio - Torre Uluzzo" (established in 1980) and the Capitano marsh (classified as a natural area in 1997).
-The coast is rocky and indented, and characterized by pine forests and Mediterranean scrub.
-The Torre dell'Alto, Uluzzo Tower and Inserraglio Tower are located along the coastline.
-Also within the park's territory is Cavallo Cave, a natural coastal limestone cave, part of a larger system of natural caves located in Uluzzo Bay.
+It includes the area of the “Porto Selvaggio – Torre Uluzzo” regional natural park (established in 1980) and the Palude del Capitano (classified as a natural area in 1997).
+The coast is rocky and jagged, characterized by pine forests and Mediterranean scrub.
+Located along the coastline are Torre dell’Alto, Torre Uluzzo, and Torre Inserraglio.
+Within the park territory is also the Grotta del Cavallo, a natural coastal limestone cave, part of a larger system of natural caverns located in the Bay of Uluzzo.

 Santa Maria al Bagno

-Known in the past by the names of Sancta Maria De Balneo or Sancta Maria ad Balneum the locality has been inhabited since the earliest times as evidenced by the numerous archaeological finds from prehistoric times (arrow cusps, blades, pottery shards and more) found in the nearby "Fig Cave."
+Known in the past by the names Sancta Maria De Balneo or Sancta Maria ad Balneum, the locality has been inhabited since ancient times, as evidenced by the numerous prehistoric archaeological finds (arrowheads, blades, ceramic shards, and more) found in the nearby “Grotta del Fico.”

-For the hospitality shown, on January 27, 2005, President of the Republic Carlo Azeglio Ciampi awarded the city of Nardò, the Gold Medal of Civil Merit.
+For the hospitality shown, on January 27, 2005, the President of the Republic Carlo Azeglio Ciampi awarded the city of Nardò the Gold Medal for Civil Merit.

 The Four Columns

-The River Tower of Galatena, better known as "Le Quattro Colonne," is one of the many coastal watchtowers in Salento built by Charles V in the 16th century to defend the territory from Saracen assaults.
-In the place where the tower is located there is a spring of fresh water, which was also known to the pirates who often attacked the area for supplies.
+The Torre del Fiume di Galatena, better known as “Le Quattro Colonne” (The Four Columns), is one of the many coastal watchtowers in Salento built by Charles V in the 16th century to defend the territory from Saracen assaults.
+At the site where the tower is located, there is a freshwater spring, also known to pirates who often attacked the area to resupply.
 Charles V therefore decided to protect this spring by having the tower erected.
-The tower had a truncated pyramidal structure with a square base with pentagonal corner bastions and a height of 16 meters.
-In the upper part was a stringcourse with corbels.
-The central part of the ancient tower probably collapsed not long after its construction, as a result of some enemy attack or telluric phenomena.
-Today only the four corner bastions remain: this is why the tower is also called "of the Four Columns."
+The tower featured a square-based truncated pyramid structure with pentagonal corner bastions and a height of 16 meters.
+In the upper part, there was a stringcourse with corbels.
+The central part of the ancient tower probably collapsed not long after its construction, following an enemy attack or seismic phenomena.
+Today, only the four corner bastions remain: for this reason, the tower is also called “of the Four Columns.”

 Feel free to contact us